Congratulations! You survived the ugly break up and you are actually feeling pretty good…hopeful, like maybe now you can commit again.

 You decide to get back out there.
 Onward and upwards Baby!

-All your friends say that you have to get online; that’s how people date in 2016!
+All your friends say that you have to get online; that’s how people date!
 Although you feel uncomfortable, you decide to go for it, because if you don’t you are afraid that…

 You will end up alone forever.

-Well, darling, if you feel this way, you MUST take the Your Key To Unlocking Love Quiz and there are some things you NEED to know before you commit again.
+Well, darling, if you feel this way, here are some things you NEED to know before you commit again.